randomcoder67/randomcoder67.github.io/content/wiki/other/minecraftSetup.md

 * `doInsomnia` gamerule is set to false, as Phantoms attacking the player when they don't sleep only *encourages* overuse of beds.
 Also Phantoms just aren't fun
 * `doFireTick` gamerule is set to false, as fire destroying your wood builds is just annoying

+## Notes

+Originally I had a modified version of the mod [Inventorio](https://modrinth.com/mod/inventorio) on this list, however I removed it.
+For more details see [Inventorio Fork](inventorioFork.md)